 Everest View trek is tailored for people who want to watch closely, Everest with its neighboring mountains in a short-packed and easy schedule.
 This trip perfectly balances adventure and ease.

-Everest view trek allows you to explore Sagarmatha National Park (SNP), Dudhkoshi river valley, Lukla, Namche Bazaar, beautiful little Sherpa settlements, and archaic monasteries, and multiple viewpoints of Everest.
+5 days Everest view trek option allows you to explore Sagarmatha National Park (SNP), Dudhkoshi river valley, Lukla, Namche Bazaar, beautiful little Sherpa settlements, and archaic monasteries, and multiple viewpoints of Everest.

 We will commence our Everest view trek with a short mountain flight – Kathmandu /Lukla (30 minutes).
 It reveals the complete majesty of the high Himalayas in the central and eastern parts of Nepal.

 Once we reach Lukla, the trek to Phakding village begins.
 We will now enter a strictly regulated reserve – Sagarmatha National Park (SNP).
 Our next stop is Namche Bazaar, the gateway town of Everest.